paulkarpenko/us-code-ui/uscode/title-28-judiciary-and-judicial-procedure/chapter-178-professional-and-amateur-sports-protection.md

 ### Statutory Notes

 #### Constitutionality
 For information regarding constitutionality of par.
 (1) of this section, as added by section 2(a) of Pub.
-L. 102–559, see Government Publishing Office, The Constitution of the United States of America: Analysis and Interpretation, Acts of Congress Held Unconstitutional in Whole or in Part by the Supreme Court of the United States, 2018 Supplement, prepared by the Congressional Research Service.
+L. 102–559, see note under [section 3701 of this title](./chapter-178-professional-and-amateur-sports-protection.md#section-3701).

 #### Effective Date
 Section effective Jan.
 1, 1993, see section 3 of Pub.
 L. 102–559, set out as a note under [section 3701 of this title](./chapter-178-professional-and-amateur-sports-protection.md#section-3701).